Taking Action by Service (TABS)

 - How much of a time commitment is TABS?

-TABS is a low time commitment – general body meetings are 1 hour per month and outside service projects are typically 2-3 hours (or less) two times throughout the course of each semester.
+TABS is a low time commitment – general body meetings are 1 hour per month and our service projects are typically 2-3 hours (or less) throughout the course of each semester

 - What happens at TABS meetings?

 During meetings, we do service projects that are easy, fun, and can be done right here in the pharmacy school.
 At the beginning of the meeting we will take time for announcements and any business items.
-The rest of the meeting is designated to the service project.
-Lunch is provided at every meeting!
+The rest of the meeting is designated to the service project

 - What would I benefit from being a part of TABS?

 TABS is a wonderful club to join if you care about helping out those in need in your community.
-You also get to meet other like-minded classmates while completing fun service projects in a relaxed environment.
-TABS is a great way to take a break from school and reduce stress!
+You also get to meeting other like-minded classmates while completing fun service projects in a relaxed environment.
+TABS is a great way to take a break from school and reduce stress

 In-meeting service project examples include: